Welcome to PayPal!

 Business accounts may be subject to different fees than those applicable to personal accounts.

-By opening up a business account or converting a personal account to a business account you certify to us that you are using it primarily for a business or commercial purpose.
-You also consent to PayPal obtaining your personal and/or business credit report from a credit reporting agency, in accordance with and subject to applicable law, at account opening or conversion and whenever we reasonably believe there may be an increased level of risk associated with your business account.
-To receive payments, you must link a bank account to your PayPal account and provide other information as may be required to verify and authenticate your bank account and activate the PayPal Service.
+By opening up a business PayPal account or converting a personal PayPal account to a business PayPal account you certify to us that you are using it primarily for a business or commercial purpose.
+You also consent to PayPal obtaining your personal and/or business credit report from a credit reporting agency, in accordance with and subject to applicable law, at account opening or conversion and whenever we reasonably believe there may be an increased level of risk associated with your business PayPal account.
+To receive payments, you must link a bank account to your business PayPal account and provide other information as may be required to verify and authenticate your bank account and activate the PayPal Service.